 Hormone Testing at Neurvana Health: Listen to the Full Symphony

-At Neurvana Health, we view healthy hormones as a symphony.
+At Neurvana Naturopathic Medicine Integrative Clinic, we view healthy hormones as a symphony.
 Just like an orchestra requires each instrument to hit the right note, your body needs all of your hormones to play the proper tune.
 If certain hormones are deficient or excessive, the symphony won’t sound correct.

 You must keep this symphony in mind when you test your hormones — only assessing a few of these levels won’t reveal the full picture and can leave your body out of tune.
 Our naturopathic doctors are sure to conduct thorough male and female hormone tests that address all biological markers used to test hormone levels.

 - Blood Testing: Reveals the total level of steroid hormones, hypothalamus and pituitary hormones, and thyroid hormones, including estrogen, testosterone, and cortisol levels, that are circulating in the bloodstream.

 - Saliva Testing: Assesses the free levels of DHEA, estrogen, progesterone, and testosterone actively delivered to receptors in the body.

 - Urine Testing: Displays the free levels of thyroid and steroid hormones as well as the metabolism and detoxification of hormones.

 Diagnostic testing at Neurvana Health is only conducted with the finest of technology and assessed by the most respected clinical laboratories including, but not limited to:

 Is It Time to Get Your Hormone Levels Tested?